mozzarellaV8/black-market-cannabis/readme.md

 ![catmap01](http://pi.mozzarella.website/BMC/EDA-CatMap.png)

 _a broad overview of Categories, Subcategories, and Locations on Agora Marketplace (n = 2322961).
-While this might not be the ideal visualization method, my hope is to give an introductory sense of the scale of a major darknet market. zoomable._
+While not be the ideal visualization method, my hope is to give an introductory sense of scale, products, and locations comprising a major darknet market. more legible when zoomed._

 ![catmap01](http://pi.mozzarella.website/BMC/EDA-Categorical-Heatmap.jpg)